StarlaneStudios/vscode-comment-anchors/README.md

 }
 ```

-Use `commentAnchors.tags` to configure the anchor tags.
+Use `commentAnchors.tags.list` to configure the anchor tags.
 Below is a list of properties each tag can have.

 **Required properties:**
 - tag - *Specifies the name of the tag*